2020ai/MovieMe/README.md

 ## Description

-MovieMe is an end-to-end web application using Apache Spark, Flask, and Elastic Beanstalk using the [MovieLens](https://movielens.org/)  dataset to build a recommender system using collaborative filtering with Spark.
+MovieMe is an end-to-end Recommender System web application using Apache Spark, Flask, and Elastic Beanstalk using the [MovieLens](https://movielens.org/)  dataset and collaborative filtering with Spark's Alternating Least Saqures implementation.
 The app can be accessed from the following link: http://movieme.eba-xeb4i3qf.us-east-2.elasticbeanstalk.com/